 Installation and Material Quality

-The shading mesh material (Encapsulated Thermo-Weave) appears quite durable with no signs of edge fraying or wrinkles.
+The shading mesh material (Encapsulated Thermo-Weave) appears durable with no signs of edge fraying or wrinkles.
 Cleaning is simple.
-So far I’ve had to deal with several bird poops.
+So far, I’ve had to deal with several bird poops.
 A soft bristle brush and hose spraying quickly did the job.

 Effective Heat Reduction

 My number one reason for installing window shades is to cut down the interior heating of the RV.
 For that, I give the EZ Snap shades high marks.
 They work at least as well or better than inserting Reflectix bubble foil with the benefit of being able to see out.

 Two more benefits to the new RV window shades are snazzy looks and privacy.
 The way the EZ Snap mesh sits flush against the window gives the rig a sleek modern look in my opinion.
 Privacy is a notch above the OEM daytime shades.
 In bright sunlight, the shade is very dark, with little chance for outside folks to know what’s happening inside.